 Download and print out our Emergency Preparedness Coloring Book [pdf:523k/12pp] and learn to prepare for different types of emergencies and get important safety tips.

-Its Smokey Bear!
-Visit his website where you can play campfire games, learn bear facts, choose from lots of pictures to color and even join the Smokey Bear Club.
-Remember, only you can prevent wildfires!
+Visit Smokey Bear's website where you can play campfire games, learn bear facts, and choose from lots of pictures to color.
+Remember, only you can prevent wildfires.
+Click here!

 Care and Comfort of Our Citizens Children